saxz-mike/Coffee_website-/README.md

 # Coffee_website-
-A simple html coffee website I did in freelance.
-Totally from scratch

-pure css and js- no material design.
+This is a simple html coffee website I did in freelance. it is totally from scratch and has no material design. pure css
+  HTML5
+  and js.